mzfr/go-gtfo/readme.md

 ## Usage

 I decided to keep this plain and simple so there is only 1 option now, to search the gtfobins.
-I haven't implemented lolbas searching functionality because I never used that in the python verion of gtfo and I thought that might just be waste of time.
+I haven't implemented lolbas searching functionality because I never used that in the python version	of gtfo and I thought that might just be a waste of time.
 So if you would like to have that supported please open an issue.

 ```
 Search gtfobin from terminal